mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 <span class="badge">standard</span>

+**Syntax**:	proxy_cache_valid [code ...] time;
+**Default**:	—
 **Contexts:** http, server, location

 Sets caching time for different response codes.
 We are changing the open-source version to support variable (ETA: Oct 2020).
-If you know the content is dynamic and not cacheable, it is more efficient to use `proxy_cache_bypass 1; proxy_no_cache 1` to completely bypass caching.
+The specified cache time is only applied to responses without caching instructions from the origin.
+A value of 0 makes those contents not cached.
+If you have a way to identify dynamic/non-cachable content from the request, you should use `proxy_cache_bypass` and `proxy_no_cache` to bypass caching.

 ### proxy_cache_vary